 The Committee to Ban Fracking in Michigan is a Ballot Question Committee registered with the State of Michigan Bureau of Elections.
-We formed to start a statewide ballot initiative to prohibit this type of horizontal fracking and frack wastes in Michigan.
+We are a political campaign, not a non profit organization.
+We formed to start a statewide ballot initiative to prohibit the new type of horizontal fracking and frack wastes in Michigan.

 We believe that only a ban on fracking will protect our health and safety, our precious fresh water, communities, parks, forests, schools, businesses, farms, tourism, wildlife, and environment from the devastating harms of the massive, industrial-scale fracking planned for Michigan and the enormous amount of frack wastes inherently created in the fracking process, including wastes that would come here from other states where fracking takes place.